mongibellili/QuantizedSystemSolver.jl/paper/paper.md

  $\frac{di_l}{dt} = \frac{-uc-i_d.RD}{L}$

-The buck problem can be solved by the QuantizedSystemSolver.jl package using the following code:
+The buck problem contains frequent discontinuities and can be solved by the QuantizedSystemSolver.jl package using the following code:

 ```julia
 using QuantizedSystemSolver